AFellowSpeedrunner/themacarchive.com/index.md

 You can download different versions of [Mac OS](https://en.wikipedia.org/wiki/MacOS) here!

-All files are virus checked and hosted on [DepositFiles](https://dfiles.eu/) by me!
+All files are virus checked and hosted on [The Internet Archive](https://archive.org) by me!

 Due to DepositFiles having a STUPID STUPID limitation I will be now moving files to archive.org either known as The Internet Archive!
 I also learned that DepositFiles delete files after 1 year so I will be moving them over.
 I will bring the site download links offline.
 Meanwhile, you can look at the Archived OS X pages in links that to The Wayback Machine.

+Update: OS 7 is now up and is ready to be downloaded by the public on The Internet Archive!
+The plan is to upload them and link them to the pages as they come online!

 ### The backstory